Chenard-Walcker: The war years

 In September 1939 France declared war on Germany and in June 1940 the German Army rapidly invaded and occupied Northern France.
 The war years were characterised by a desperate shortage of raw materials for civilian industry and of petrol.
 In 1940 Chenard & Walcker presented the prototype for a light van based ambulance intended for the army, and this vehicle turned out to be the first in a long line of forward control light vans.
 By 1941 the van was listed for civilian use, powered by a compact 720 cc two-stroke water-cooled engine which occupied a central position between the driver's right leg and the left leg of his passenger.
 Power output was in the region of 20 hp which seems to have been barely compatible with the stated 1,500 kg of carrying capacity.
 By 1942 fuel for civilian use had become virtually unobtainable and an electric-powered version of the little van was offered by a company called Sovel.
 Although the success of the little van was not sufficient to ensure the manufacturer a long-term future in vehicle production, the van itself endured.
 Towards the end of the 1940s Chausson (the company which by now had acquired Chenard & Walcker) itself fell into the hands of Peugeot, and the van acquired the engine from the Peugeot 202.
 A few years later, in 1950, it was rebranded as the Peugeot D3 van.
 The last ones to carry the Chenard name were made in 1950.

 Competition

 Chenard-Walcker won the inaugural 1923 24 Hours of Le Mans with one of three cars entered.
 Car number 9, driven by André Lagache and René Léonard, won the race by completing 128 laps.
 Four laps behind, in second place, came car number 10 driven by Raoul Bachmann and Christian Dauvergne.
 Their third entry, car number 11 driven by Fernand Bachmann and Raymond Glaszmann, completed 110 laps and finished in seventh place overall.
 All three cars were Type U 15CV Sport models competing in the 3.0 classification, within which they finished first, second, and fourth.
 Collectively they completed 362 laps, more than any other manufacturer in the race.

+Tracteurs FAR

+FAR was a French truck manufacturer, affiliated with Chenard-Walcker.
+It was founded in 1919 and ceased manufacture in 1970.
+André Lagache, winner of the inaugural 24 Hours of Le Mans in 1923 driving a Chenard Walcker, was one of the founders of Tracteurs FAR and was denoted by the "A" in FAR.